soheeparklee/soheeparklee.github.io/_posts/2023-1-1-JAVA_acronym.md

 - Query Language
 - Data Access Layer

+14. JSON: lightweight data interchage format for transmitting data between web server and client. human readable and machine readable.
+Based on javaScript, but it is language independent.
-17. POJO: simepl Java object that does not extend nor implement any specialized classes or interfaces. 💡 for example, domain objects, DTOs, entities
+15. POJO: simepl Java object that does not extend nor implement any specialized classes or interfaces. 💡 for example, domain objects, DTOs, entities

 ## ✅ NetWork